 Governing law: reading between the lines

 You may be forgiven for thinking that the contract says what it says, so it should make little difference which governing law it is subject to.
 But context is all important.
-English courts, for example, have emphasised in a string of recent judgments that if the wording of a clause is clear enough, that wording will be applied literally – even if that produces a harsh result.
-Many other European jurisdictions, by contrast, will give greater weight to commercial common sense.
+English courts, for example, have emphasised in a string of recent judgments that if the wording of a clause is clear, that wording will be applied literally – even if that produces a draconian result out of kilter with business practice.
+Many other European jurisdictions will give greater weight to commercial common sense.
 Countries such as France go further, subjecting the contract to general duties of good faith.
 This can mean the difference between being able to trigger a termination clause or not.